AngeloAkm/marvelAPI_NodeJs/README.md

   The request that i made is for the spider man ( my favourite by the way haha )

-  But you can change whathever do you want ;)
+  But you can change whatever do you want ;)

   Just don't forget to change de request URL